-Van Cortlandt, a Republican, was the representative for New York's 4th congressional district from 1807 to 1809.
+Van Cortlandt was the representative for New York’s 4th congressional district and was a Republican.
+He served from 1807 to 1809.

 From Jan 1794 to Mar 1809, Van Cortlandt missed 365 of 1,070 roll call votes, which is 34.1%.
 This is much worse than the median of 19.2% among the lifetime records of representatives serving in Mar 1809.
 The chart below reports missed votes over time.